-If you have children, consider spending an hour or two at the Yale Peabody Museum of Natural History, where they can explore the Great Hall of Dinosaurs and other permanent attractions.
+If you have children, the perfect place to spend an hour or two is at the Yale Peabody Museum of Natural History, where they can explore the Great Hall of Dinosaurs and other permanent attractions.

 If the weather is nice, take a stroll through The Green, New Haven’s 16-acre urban park in the city’s center.
 You can enjoy Music on the Green during the summer, a series of outdoor summer concerts.
 And you won’t want to skip out on authentic “tomato pies” and dessert at Frank Pepe Pizzaria Napoletana and Lucibello’s Italian Pastry Shop.
 Yum!

 - Make it an overnight stay in New Haven; families try a quad room at The Blake Hotel or with an RV/camper, try Totoket RV Park